Equal Pay In NZ

 19th Century: Assisted immigrants

 During the 19th Century, subsidised or free passages were offered to single women settlers prepared to work as domestic servants.
 About 12,000 female assisted immigrants arrived in the 1850s and 1860s when provincial governments organised immigration.
 Around 20,000 arrived under the central government’s scheme in the 1870s.
 Working conditions were often harsh: a 16-hour day, 6½ days a week, for low wages.
 Servants earned 10–12 shillings a week on average, plus full board.
 At the top of the scale, a female cook could earn 20 shillings a week – about the same as a farm labourer, but less than many shop assistants.
-(See Te Ara)
+(See: Jane Tolerton (25 Nov 2009), "Household services – Servants in the 19th century," Te Ara – the Encyclopedia of New Zealand.)

 1868: A mistress in her parlour interviews a prospective female servant